Physical Activity and Children and Adolescents

 resources for coaches, teachers, health and fitness professionals,

 and families about physical fitness.
-Resources include facts and statistics, research and reports, and information on programs such as Let’s Move!
-And PALA+, an extension of the President's Challenge.
+Resources include facts and statistics, research and reports, and information on programs such as the Presidential Youth Fitness Program and PALA+.

 - SHAPE America: Society of Health and Physical Educators.
 Includes standards, guidelines, workshops, webinars, research, and other resources about physical education, physical activity, health education, dance, school health, and sport.